Coating Services Information

 In spray coating, the coating, sealant or resin is applied using a sprayer or atomizing applicator.
 Common applicators include pressurized nozzles or spray guns and rotary atomizers.
 An electrostatic charge can also be applied to reduce overspray.

-Thermal Spraying - A continuous coating by melting the consumable material into droplets and impinging these droplets on the substrate.
+Thermal spraying is a continuous coating by melting the consumable material into droplets and impinging these droplets on the substrate.
 The thickness of the coatings may range from 25 µm to 2.5 mm (.001 - .1 in).
 The thermal spray coatings compete with plating and paint coating for atmospheric corrosion resistance in water tanks, TV towers, bridges, and other large steel structures.

 Thermal spraying.
 Video Credit: ARC Specialties